JColonnello/CSL/Readme.md

 GLSL has a lengthy standard and imposes many restrictions.
 The set of features necessary to allow a complex shader to compile were a challenge.
 There were some complications when porting existing shaders to CSL due to all vectors and matrices being of the same size.
 At the same time, standard functions are already overloaded and accept different input types.
-This, and swizzling makes type checking complicated.
+This, and swizzling made symbol checking complicated.

 ## Future extensions